canarybuilds/zulip/templates/zerver/help/import-from-rocketchat.md

 ### Import into a self-hosted Feniks Chat server

-First [install a new Zulip
-server](https://zulip.readthedocs.io/en/stable/production/install.html)
-with Feniks Chat 5.0 or newer, skipping "Step 3: Create a Zulip organization, and log in" (you'll create your Feniks Chat organization via the data import tool instead).
+First [install a new Feniks Chat server](https://zulip.readthedocs.io/en/stable/production/install.html) with Feniks Chat 5.0 or newer, skipping "Step 3: Create a Feniks Chat organization, and log in" (you'll create your Feniks Chat organization via the data import tool instead).